 WinCrashReport for Windows PC

-The utility, by default, reports any crash case in text report mode.
+This crash dump analyzer software, by default, reports any crash case in text report mode.
 However one is free to switch to HTML report mode by simply pressing the F8 key.
 WinCrashReport differs from the Windows 7 built-in crash module in the following ways,

 Windows crash reporting module enables a user to view some information about the crash by clicking on ‘View problem details’.
 The report, however, is not extensive in comparison to the one provided by the former version and accounts for only fewer details.